prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise1.md

-# Exercise 1: User Research
+# Part 1: User Research

 ## Introduction

 To begin the warm-up project, you'll collaborate in groups of 3-4 students to design an Apple Watch fitness application.
 The objective is to experience the User-Centered Design (UCD) process in a fast-tracked, 3-week design sprint.

 In this initial phase, your focus is on conducting user research through user interviews.
-This step is vital as it serves as a prerequisite for exercises 2-6.
+This step is vital as it serves as a prerequisite for Part 2-6.

 Remember, the UCD process emphasizes putting the users at the core of the design, ensuring that your application is user-friendly and aligned with their needs.
 By conducting user interviews effectively, you will be equipped to move forward with the rest of the warm-up project.
-Good luck with Exercise 1!
+Good luck with Part 1!

 ## Instructions